chauvinSimon/reality_show/README.md

   - Token embeddings, transformers, attention, causal masking, KV-cache, and MoE.
   - Don't worry if these words mean nothing yet - the analogies will take care of that!
 - I could have asked my favourite chat assistant:
-    - _"Explain to a 10-year-old child how large language models generate the next words"_.
+    - _"Explain to a 10-year-old child how large language models (LLMs) generate the next words"_.
     - But I did not.
     - Instead, I would like to present an analogy I developed recently, while reading about the topic.
+    - Disclaimer 1: I used LLMs for grammatical correction of my final version and for subtitle suggestions.
-    - Disclaimer: some analogies using the word `"apple"` are inspired by [videos](https://www.youtube.com/watch?v=OxCpWwDCDFQ) of Luis Serrano.
+    - Disclaimer 2: some analogies using the word `"apple"` are inspired by [videos](https://www.youtube.com/watch?v=OxCpWwDCDFQ) of Luis Serrano.
 - I also could have generated some figures to illustrate the text.
     - But I did not.
     - I would prefer the reader or listener to imagine the scenes themselves, and create their own representations.